top of page

 BRENDA BINGHAM

 Brenda Bingham is a photographer, creative director, editor, archivist, book designer, as well as yoga teacher and lifelong student.
 Brenda works as a Creative Director with renowned photojournalist Ed Kashi, and has previously collaborated as archivist, printer, and design assistant with photographers Henry Grossman, Irina Rozovsky, and Cole Barash, among others.
-She is currently designing the second edition of the "SOME PEOPLE" (Every)Body limited edition book.

 EDITORIAL ASSISTANT